devfinwiz/Dynamic-QR/README.md

 * **Logo Embedded QR Codes**: It will let user have their organization's logo placed over the QR Codes to increase engagement.
 * **File Mapping**: This feature will allow users to map files of any format (pdf,csv,word,powerpoint,etc) to QR Codes to enable downloading/viewing file by scanning QR Code.

+How to perform file mapping right now?

+* **Upload your file on Google Drive**: From Drive, click share, change settings for access of file to 'anyone with the link'.
+Post the drive link in the DynamicQR web app and get your QR Code ready within seconds!

+* **Example**: Getting QR Code ready for your restaurant menu card.

 ![](https://i.imgur.com/waxVImv.png)

 ## Glimpses of Dynamic-QR: